vavgustov/server-gem-listen/README.md

 Automatically restart Rails server after changes in gem sources.
 If you want to watch for changes in local gems you may want to use lightweight alternative [require_reloader](https://github.com/teohm/require_reloader).

 > **Warning:** this gem not for actual development or production usage.
-You can use this gem for quick 'scientific' experiments with core or something like this.
+You can use it for quick 'scientific' experiments with core or something like this.
+I would recommend setting up an isolated environment using something from rbenv/docker/vagrant.

 ![image](https://user-images.githubusercontent.com/312873/34501834-c411abb0-f021-11e7-9ce0-34abdc1ae1cb.png)